 Will you believe I have drafted this recipe like 5 years ago(that’s when I paused blogging) and just hit the publish button.Been to Wales many times after I drafted this but am posting it as it is as those thoughts still reflect a part of me years ago.
-Not even sure if I am still feeling relevant to add more recipes as my lifestyle and food choices have greatly changed since then but for now here you go.
+The reason for being a bi inactive here is this new blog of mine www.fatrainbow.com that focusses on weight loss, food and fitness related recipes.

 This is my first trial i In Wales cuisine, Btw for those who don’t know Wales is a little beautiful island in Great Britain and is one of the wettest countries of Europe.I have a very pleasant connection with this beautiful island, for we had an amazing trip in one of those warm summers .
 There were beautiful beaches and green landscapes surrounded me all over and the people look a bit different to what I used to see in England, You will enter into like a wonderland with road signs written in Welsh that gives a total vacation mood altogether.Though I have not tried myself much of the cuisine when I was there, the landscape reflected so much of freshness and variety.there were beautiful farms all over and we were served fresh free range eggs in the static caravan we stayed.

 These Welsh cakes are traditional scone type of not-so-sweet cakes made on traditional stove top griddle.Cast iron griddles are also known as “Bakestones”, and so these are often known by the same name in certain parts of Wales, as well as griddle cakes If you don’t have a griddle pan you can use the cast iron frying pan like me,but non-stick pans are a NO-NO.They make a great treat for kids and office lunchboxes.
 Lets see how to make these soft Welsh cakes